Palmeri History, Family Crest & Coats of Arms

 - Andrea Palmeri, aged 27, who settled in America from Partanna, Italy, in 1906

-- Andrea Palmeri, aged 52, who emigrated to the United States from S.Gppe Yato, Italy, in 1906
+- Andrea Palmeri, aged 52, who immigrated to the United States from S.Gppe Yato, Italy, in 1906

-- Alfredo Palmeri, aged 17, who emigrated to the United States from Mellfi, in 1907
+- Alfredo Palmeri, aged 17, who immigrated to the United States from Mellfi, in 1907

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Palmeri (post 1700)